The One I Gave My Heart To

 "The One I Gave My Heart To" is a song recorded by American singer Aaliyah for her second studio album One in a Million (1996).
 The song was written by Diane Warren and was produced by Daryl Simmons.
 Musically, it is a pop and R&B power ballad with Aaliyah utilizing her soprano tone.
 Lyrically, the song is about the protagonist asking how the person that she loved could break her heart.
-The song was released as the fifth and final single from One in a Million with "Hot Like Fire" on September 16, 1997 by Blackground Records and Atlantic Records.
+The song was released as the fifth and final single from One in a Million with "Hot Like Fire" on September 16, 1997, by Blackground Records and Atlantic Records.

 Upon its release, "The One I Gave My Heart To" was met with generally positive reviews from critics, with many praising Aaliyah's vocal delivery and tone on the record.
 Commercially, "The One I Gave My Heart To" performed well, peaking at number nine on the US Billboard Hot 100 and at number eight on the Hot R&B/Hip-Hop Songs.
 It has also been certified gold by the Recording Industry Association of America (RIAA), selling over 900,000 copies in the United States.

-Writing and production
+Background and production

 The song came into fruition when songwriter Diane Warren expressed interest in working with Aaliyah, with Warren later saying: "I remember really liking Aaliyah and wanting to work with her."
 Eventually, Warren reached out to Atlantic Records chairman Craig Kallman to express her wish of working with Aaliyah and Kallman agreed to the collaboration.

 Her goal in working with Aaliyah was to have her do a certain song that she would not have normally done to showcase a different side of her, which included displaying her vocal range in a different way than what she was used to doing.
 Once Warren was on board, producer Babyface was chosen to produce the song.
 Due to unforeseen circumstances, however, he was unable to complete the work, so he enlisted producer Daryl Simmons to replace him instead.

 Simmons would go on to produce the album version of the song, while pop producer Guy Roche would go on to produce the single version.